Lucky777b/School_District_Analysis/README.md

 ![new_district_summary](https://user-images.githubusercontent.com/104864579/178059581-744396ad-cde3-4899-ba95-c03919aaf633.png)

- By looking at the example shown above for the original vs. the updated district summary:
+ By looking at the example shown above for the original(1st image) vs. the updated district summary(2nd image):

    * "Average Math Score" went down by -0.1 points, and "Average Reading Score" stayed the same.
    * "% Passing Math" went down by -0.2%, "% Passing Reading" went down by -0.3%, and "% Overall Passing" went down by -0.1%.